Polyethylene glycol: Human health effects

 The numbers that are often included in the names of PEGs indicate their average molecular weights (e.g. a PEG with n = 9 would have an average molecular weight of approximately 400 daltons, and would be labeled PEG 400).
 Most PEGs include molecules with a distribution of molecular weights (i.e. they are polydisperse).
 The size distribution can be characterized statistically by its weight average molecular weight (Mw) and its number average molecular weight (Mn), the ratio of which is called the polydispersity index (ĐM).
 Mw and Mn can be measured by mass spectrometry.

 PEGylation is the act of covalently coupling a PEG structure to another larger molecule, for example, a therapeutic protein, which is then referred to as a PEGylated protein.
 PEGylated interferon alfa-2a or alfa-2b are commonly used injectable treatments for hepatitis C infection.

 PEG is soluble in water, methanol, ethanol, acetonitrile, benzene, and dichloromethane, and is insoluble in diethyl ether and hexane.
 It is coupled to hydrophobic molecules to produce non-ionic surfactants.

-PEGs potentially contain toxic impurities, such as ethylene oxide and 1,4-dioxane.
-Ethylene glycol and its ethers are nephrotoxic if applied to damaged skin.

 PEG and related polymers (PEG phospholipid constructs) are often sonicated when used in biomedical applications.
 However, as reported by Murali et al., PEG is very sensitive to sonolytic degradation and PEG degradation products can be toxic to mammalian cells.
 It is, thus, imperative to assess potential PEG degradation to ensure that the final material does not contain undocumented contaminants that can introduce artifacts into experimental results.

 PEGs and methoxypolyethylene glycols are manufactured by Dow Chemical under the trade name Carbowax for industrial use, and Carbowax Sentry for food and pharmaceutical use.
 They vary in consistency from liquid to solid, depending on the molecular weight, as indicated by a number following the name.
-They are used commercially in numerous applications, including foods, in cosmetics, in pharmaceutics, in biomedicine, as dispersing agents, as solvents, in ointments, in suppository bases, as tablet excipients, and as laxatives.
+They are used commercially in numerous applications, including foods, cosmetics, pharmaceutics, biomedicine, dispersing agents, solvents, ointments, suppository bases, as tablet excipients, and as laxatives.
 Some specific groups are lauromacrogols, nonoxynols, octoxynols, and poloxamers.

-Macrogol, MiraLax, GoLytely, Colace used as a laxative, is a form of polyethylene glycol.
-The name may be followed by a number which represents the average molecular weight (e.g. macrogol 3350, macrogol 4000 or macrogol 6000).

 Production

 The production of polyethylene glycol was first reported in 1859.
 Both A. V. Lourenço and Charles Adolphe Wurtz independently isolated products that were polyethylene glycols.
 Polyethylene glycol is produced by the interaction of ethylene oxide with water, ethylene glycol, or ethylene glycol oligomers.
 The reaction is catalyzed by acidic or basic catalysts.
-Ethylene glycol and its oligomers are preferable as a starting material instead of water, because they allow the creation of polymers with a low polydispersity (narrow molecular weight distribution).
+Ethylene glycol and its oligomers are preferable as a starting material instead of water because they allow the creation of polymers with a low polydispersity (narrow molecular weight distribution).
 Polymer chain length depends on the ratio of reactants.